 Yes, you can ask the court to reduce the money owed which is called "arrears" to a judgment including interest.
 The judgment will allow you to try to collect the arrears by executing on the debtor's bank account or PFD or other assets.

 To collect payment for child support arrears that are at least 30 days past due, you have a couple options.
-Either you or CSSD can file with the court a motion requesting a judgment for child support arrears.
+Either you or CSED can file with the court a motion requesting a judgment for child support arrears.

-CSSD files on your behalf
+CSED files on your behalf

 You file yourself